Man pleads guilty in fatal October shooting

 People are also reading…

-Surveillance video from area businesses depicted Martin sweeping trash early morning in a convenience store parking lot in the 3100 block of East Pine Street just before the shooting, according to court records.
+Surveillance video from area businesses depicted Martin sweeping trash in a convenience store parking lot in the 3100 block of East Pine Street in the early morning just before the shooting, according to court records.

 The video shows the assailant approaching Martin while he was sweeping and then walking away after a brief interaction.